RiceL123/ricelang-playground/frontend/app/language-definition/def.md

 ## Introduction

-RiceLang is a simple C/Java like programming language create by yours truly: RiceL123.
+RiceLang is a simple C/Java like programming language created by yours truly: RiceL123.
 From source code to an [AST](https://wikipedia.org/wiki/Abstract_syntax_tree), RiceLang programs can compile to Java byte code or transpile to JavaScript.

 An example of a simple RiceLang program is shown below.
 ```ricelang